Pantry

 Planning meals & reducing food waste

 Pantry is an ongoing personal project I am designing and building in public.
-It's an app designed to help users reduce food waste and save money by creating shopping lists linked to inventory, and by tracking the expiry and stock of items stored throughout households.
-Users can also check the storage and price history of items to help them shop smarter.
+It's an app designed to help users reduce food waste and save money by creating shopping lists linked to inventory, and by tracking the expiry and stock of food at home.

 Design System

-Using produce and other food items in your household before they expire can feel like a race against the clock.
+Using produce and other ingredients in your home before they expire can feel like a race against the clock.

-The idea for Pantry started when I wished I could receive notifications for food that was expiring, and have recipes suggested to me with food I had at home.
+The idea for Pantry started when I wished I could receive notifications for food that was expiring, and have recipes suggested to me with ingredients I had at home.

-After the seed was planted, and the idea grew, I searched the app store and beyond for similar apps – and I found a lot.
-But, I was not discouraged – though my idea was not novel, my mission became more to create the best-designed app that would make these tasks as easy as possible, and a joy to use.
+After the seed was planted, and the idea grew, I searched the app store and beyond for similar apps and found a lot, but I was not discouraged.
+Though my idea was not novel, my mission became to create the best-designed app that would make these tasks as easy as possible, and a joy to use.

-The fact that Pantry wouldn't be the first of its kind had its benefits – I could analyze existing apps and read reviews to find out where they fell short for some users.
+The fact that Pantry wouldn't be the first of its kind had its benefits — I could analyze existing apps and read reviews to find out where they fell short for some users.
 And so, I did just that.
-These learnings were useful to keep in mind when crafting the design principles and throughout the design process.
+These learnings were useful when crafting the design principles and throughout the design process.

 Key takeaways